 Master's examination.
 The Master's examination is the final examination of the degree program.
-It is assessed by a committee of three professors and consists of the following three parts:
+It is assessed by a committee of three professors (from different institutes) and consists of the following three parts:

-- Master's thesis defence (20 minutes), assessed by the head of the examination committee (not the advisor of the thesis). - Examination about the Major Subject (20 minutes), assessed by an examiner representing the Major Subject (usually the advisor of the thesis). - Examination about one or several courses of the Complementary Subject (20 minutes), assessed by an examiner representing these courses (should be from a different institute as the second examiner).
+- Master's thesis defence (20 minutes), assessed by the head of the examination committee (not the advisor of the thesis). - Examination about the Major Subject (20 minutes), assessed by an examiner representing the Major Subject (usually the advisor of the thesis). - Examination about one or several courses of the Complementary Subject (20 minutes), assessed by an examiner representing these courses.